acheong08/acheong08/README.md

 - 🌱 I’m currently learning **everything**

-- 👯 I’m looking to collaborate on OPT fine tuning
+- 👯 I’m looking to collaborate on <pending ideas\>

 - 👨‍💻 All of my projects are available at [https://github.com/acheong08](https://github.com/acheong08)